Maboroshy/Bash-note/README.md

 The provided QOwnNotes script will continously change note in config secion to currently opened note.

 The best way to use it is binding `bash-note -c` to a key shortcut using you DE instruments or third-party app, and then using it as you use clipboard.
 I use it assigned to `Win+C`.
-You can also assign other keys, like `Win+V` to a `bash-note -c FILE` to put selected text to that predefined FILE.
+You can also assign other keys, like `Win+V`, to a `bash-note -c FILE` to put selected text to that predefined FILE.

 If selected text is web URL, Bash-note considers it as "bookmark" and pastes URL target title and icon as a link to that URL.